w-duffy/capstone-resources/README.md

 Because IA's are asked to answer all questions asynchronously when possible and because capstone issues can often take hours to address, the IA's will use slack reaction emojis to communicate the status of your question.
 Please pay attention to these emojis and consider them official communication.
 If it seems odd to take emojis seriously welcome to the tech world!

 # 👀
-The eyeballs mean the IA's are aware of the question and are looking into it / discussing it in the Staff Room.
+The eyeballs mean the Instructor is aware of the question is are looking into it.
 There may be other questions ahead of yours and it may take time to resolve the question based on the complexity of the problem and how clear the question was, if screenshots or commits were provided, etc.

 # ✅
-The green check means that an IA or the student has confirmed that the question has been resolved.
-If this isn't correct, tag one of the IA's in the thread or re-post the question.
+The green check means that an Instructor or the student has confirmed that the question has been resolved.
+If this isn't correct, tag the Instructor in the thread or re-post the question.

 # ☑️
-The gray or blue check means the question seems to have been resolved by an IA or other student but is awaiting some form of confirmation.
+The gray or blue check means the question seems to have been resolved by an Instructor or other student but is awaiting some form of confirmation.

 # ⚠️ or ❌
 The alert emoji means the question may not be specific enough or may not show clear evidence of independent student research on AAO, Stack Overflow, Google, etc.

-Before the IA's can effectively address the question, the student will need to add more information, screenshots, and a description of what you have done so far in terms of research and solution attempts.
+Before the Instructor can effectively address the question, the student will need to add more information, screenshots, and a description of what you have done so far in terms of research and solution attempts.

-Once you have revised the question, tag the IAs or re-post a new version of the question in the lecture questions channel.
+Once you have revised the question, tag the Instroctor or re-post a new version of the question in the lecture questions channel.

 ### Good Question Template